Markdown: Markdown Extra

+Markdown Extra is supported in some content management systems such as Drupal, Grav (CMS), Textpattern CMS and TYPO3.

 Examples

 Implementations

 Implementations of Markdown are available for over a dozen programming languages; in addition, many applications, platforms and frameworks support Markdown.
 For example, Markdown plugins exist for every major blogging platform.

 While Markdown is a minimal markup language and is read and edited with a normal text editor, there are specially designed editors that preview the files with styles, which are available for all major platforms.
 Many general-purpose text and code editors have syntax highlighting plugins for Markdown built into them or available as optional download.
 Editors may feature a side-by-side preview window or render the code directly in a WYSIWYG fashion.

-Some apps, services and editors that support Markdown as an editing format, including: